masteruby/masteruby.github.io/learning-resources/_posts/2014-03-28-ruby-on-rails-installation-guide.md

 ---
 layout: post
 ---

-In this post I want to show you how to install for your operating system.
+In this post I want to show you how to install Rails for your operating system.

 ##  How to install Ruby and Rails